macaroonies19/9CT-Task-4/Developer-Folio.md

 ### Requirements Outline
 Inputs:
--Directional keyboard keys for character movement (WASD) and spacebar for jumping.
+-Directional keyboard keys for character movement (WASD).
 -Key to open inventory (E).
--Attack (LMB)
--Interact (RMB)
+-Interact (LMB)

 Processing:
 -The program will check for collisions, and calculate the new position of the player when a movement key is detected.
 -The program will open an interactable GUI when the inventory key is detected.
--The program will initiate an attack script based off the weapon equiped when the attack function is detected.
 -The program will run an object specific script to load any puzzles/other interactble when the interact function is detected near an interactable object.

 Outputs: